grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/04 Environment variables.md

 ```

 <Blockquote mod="warning">
-It's essential to stress that the current environment variables implementation doesn't prevent printing values to the log (or restrict exposing a variable any other way).
+The current environment variables implementation doesn't prevent printing values to the log (or restrict exposing a variable any other way).
 You should avoid printing sensitive data to the log intentionally.
 </Blockquote>

 ## Running tests with k6 cloud command